OpenCMISS/examples/cellml/Fortran/README.rst

 Fortran introduction to CellML in OpenCMISS-Iron
 ------------------------------------------------

 This example provides an entry level demonstration of creating fields in OpenCMISS-Iron to be defined using CellML models.
-This demonstration uses Fortran, see :ref:`examples-cellml-python` for the correpsponding Python example.
+This demonstration uses Fortran, see :ref:`examples-cellml-python` for the corresponding Python example.

 Following the usual Iron practices, you first need to declare the objects to be used in you application.
 For CellML, we would normally declare: